 Generic Name: hepatitis b immune globulin

-Note: This page contains information about the side effects of hepatitis b immune globulin.
-Some of the dosage forms included on this document may not apply to the brand name H-BIG.
+Note: This document contains side effect information about hepatitis b immune globulin.
+Some of the dosage forms listed on this page may not apply to the brand name H-BIG.

 For the Consumer

 Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in H-BIG) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking hepatitis b immune globulin:Rare